KonthouKabi/hadoop-windows/README.md

 ## First Step: Installations and Setups

-To install the tools, setup the dependencies and fixing the missing files for **get-libs.bat** file.
+To install the tools, setup the dependencies and fixing the missing files for Windows, first of all run the **get-libs.bat** file.

+**Then:**

 ## How to Start the Project